List of ITV channels: Merit

 Merit launched in July 2020 exclusively on Freeview channel 34 that began broadcasting cooking and gardening programmes from 9pm to midnight.
 The license for the channel was bought by Sky UK less than one month later, in August 2020.

 With the UTV brand

 UTV2

 Formerly TV You, owned by UTV plc, this was the Northern Irish equivalent to ITV2.
-It closed due to poor viewership, and the failure to attract any advertising during its existence.
+It closed after a deal was made to broadcast ITV2 in Northern Ireland.

 UTV Ireland

 UTV Ireland was a general entertainment channel available in Ireland.
 The channel was launched on 1 January 2015 and broadcast programmes from ITV Studios Global Entertainment such as Emmerdale and Coronation Street, often simulcast with the main ITV network.
 The channel was owned by ITV plc since February 2016, following the sale of UTV Media's television assets.
 In July 2016, ITV announced the sale of UTV Ireland to Virgin Media Ireland, owners of TV3.
 The channel was replaced by be3 on 9 January 2017.
 It was later renamed Virgin Media Three.